NCAR/HPC-Docs/docs/storage-systems/data-transfer/index.md

 ### Globus

-In addition to the features described above, Globus enables users to share files with colleagues and others who do not have NCAR user accounts.
+In addition to the features described above, Globus enables users to share files with colleagues and others who do not have NSF NCAR user accounts.
 [More information](globus/Sharing+data+and+making+unattended+transfers.md).

 ### Sharing via Google Drive and other services